 Finally, the time came when our college announced the IIGS camp details.
 But our college made a different declaration this year…they said that only new students would be allowed to attend camp this year!
-Old campers are not allowed!
+Old campers were not allowed!
 This announcement shattered all my hopes and wishes.
 I was filled with deep grief.
 It was such difficult situation for me!
 Now where would I go for Khande di Pahul?!

 “Hath de rakhe jan apne, har hoe mai baap”

-“Hau aya duro chal ke, main taki tau sarnie jio”
+“Hau aya duro chal ke, main taki tau sarnie jio.”

 Today all my friends and relatives are happy for me.
-I really thank Waheguru ji.
+I really thank Waheguru Ji.
 I am engaged in several Sikh activities and do seva with the blessing of Guru Sahib

 “Amrit sacha naam hai, khana kachu na jai”